cometbft/cometbft/docs/references/architecture/adr-102-rpc-companion.md

 ## Context

-This ADR proposes an architecture of an ***RPC Companion*** solution, an instance of the proposed [ADR-101 Data Companion Pull API](https://github.com/cometbft/cometbft/pull/82).

-This solution can run as a sidecar which is a separate process that runs concurrently with the full node, but the RPC Companion is optional meaning that the full node will still provide RPC services that can be queried directly if operators don't want to run an RPC Companion service.
+This solution can run as a sidecar, a separate process that runs concurrently with the full node.
+However, the RPC Companion is optional, meaning that the full node will still provide RPC services that can be queried if operators don't want to run an RPC Companion service.

-This ADR provides a reference implementation of a system that can be used to offload queryable data from a CometBFT full node to a database and offer a service exposing the same JSONRPC methods on a endpoint as the regular JSONRPC methods of a CometBFT node endpoint, which makes it easier for integrators of RPC clients such as client libraries and applications to switch to this
-***RPC Companion*** with as minimum effort as possible.
+This ADR provides a reference implementation of a system that can be used to offload queryable data from a CometBFT full node to a database and offer a service exposing the same JSON-RPC methods on an endpoint as the regular JSON-RPC methods of a CometBFT node endpoint.
+This makes it easier for integrators of RPC clients, such as client libraries and applications, to switch to this RPC Companion with as little effort as possible.

-This architecture also makes it possible to scale horizontally the querying capacity of a full node by running multiple copies of the ***RPC Companion*** server instances that can be behind a scalable load-balancer (e.g. Cloudflare) which makes it possible to serve the data in a more scalable way.
+This architecture also makes it possible to scale horizontally the querying capacity of a full node by running multiple copies of the RPC Companion server instances that can be behind a scalable load-balancer (e.g., Cloudflare), which makes it possible to serve the data in a more scalable way.

+One of the benefits of utilizing an RPC Companion is that it enables data indexing on external storage, leading to improved performance compared to the internal indexer of CometBFT.
+The internal indexer of CometBFT has certain limitations and might not be suitable for specific application use cases.

 ## Alternative Approaches

-The Data Companion Pull API concept (ADR-101) is a new concept.
-It's expected that as this architecture becomes well understood and well established, users will create their own implementation to cater to their own use cases.
-The RPC Companion API is the first implementation of a Data Companion Pull API that can also serve as an example for other implementations.
+The Data Companion Pull API concept, identified as [[ADR-101]](adr-101-data-companion-pull-api.md), is a novel idea.
+As it gains popularity and acceptance, users are expected to develop their own versions of it to meet their specific requirements.
+The RPC Companion is the initial implementation of a Data Companion that can serve as a model for others to follow.

-This ADR provides a reference implementation that can be used and adapted for individual use-cases.

 ## Decision